 In this post, I’ll discuss blog SEO strategies, SEO tools you can use to get your blog content ranking on search engines, on-page and off-page SEO, and everything else you need to know about search engine optimization.

 Ready?
 Let’s dive in!

-Disclaimer: If you buy something using the links in this article, I may receive a commission at no extra cost to you.
-Know that I only promote stuff that I use and trust for the sake of my readers and the reputation of this site.
+Disclaimer: If you choose to buy something using the links in this article, I may receive a commission at no extra cost to you.

 How Do Search Engines Work?

 Before you learn how to make your web pages appear on search rankings, you must first understand how search engines work.

 A search engine like Google “crawls” through your web pages using “spiders” or “Google bots,” as they are called.
 Once complete, Google decides the search rankings for your pages based on their search engine algorithms.

 Google bots consider hundreds of factors that help decide which pages are relevant to show on the search engine results pages.